Ghazal 21, Verse 5

 FWP:

-SETS == GENERATORS; KYA
+SETS == KYA

 FLAME/STRAW: {21,5}; {25,6}; {34,5}; {64,5}; {73,1}; {87,11}; {113,7}; {155,3}; {190,10}

-When a fire in straw burns itself out, literally in the space of a single breath, it's dead.
-By personifying Desire as an entity who has the capacity to show (or not show) 'respect', Ghalib has endowed it with a moral sensibility.
+When a fire in straw burns itself out, in the space of a single breath, it's dead.
+By personifying Desire as an entity that has the capacity to show (or not show) 'respect', Ghalib has endowed it with a moral sensibility.
 Perhaps it has committed an instantaneous suicide?
 Why might it have done so?

-2) out of shame, since it can't bear its failure to measure up to the standards of faithfulness?
+=Out of shame, since it can't bear its failure to measure up to the standards of faithfulness?
 (This emotion is to its credit, of course.)